cloudmesh-community/fa19-523-171/project/report.md

 # Project Scope changed from streaming to AwsS3 to Local and Local to AwsS3

+:o2: that is a real bad first sentence .... this is an experinec report which we do not need, we need a description of what awss3 sorage provider does

 Professor wants to fix the AwsS3 Provider and add some new functionality and test and benchmark the new chages.
 Now AwsS3 provider has been fixed and and the new functionality(checking bucket exists, if not create